janusqa/BimshireStore/DOCUMENTATION.md

 ===
 1. Set up RabbitMQ in docker
 2. Install Nuget Package in Project "RabbitMQ.Client"
-3. Create MessageBusSender Service (in any project where you want to send messages to queue)
+3. Create MessageBusSender Service (in any project where you want to send messages to queue).
+Note you can set this up as its own classlib you reference where needed.
+This is the best way to go.
 4. Add MessageBusSender Services to services in programs.cs (in any project where you want to send messages to queue)
-5.
+5. Add to appsettings and secrets the host, username and password for every project that needs it
+6. In a nutshell to use in a project
+   1. Add ServiceBus classlib as a reference to project
+   2. set up appsettions.json with ServiceBus credentials
+   3. Set up dependancy injection in services section of programs.cs for project
+   4. inject ServiceBus where you want to use it, maybe a controller?
+   5. call appropriate methods exposed by ServiceBus service like SendMessage